kkristof200/btcprice/README.md

 btcpricesh
 ~~~~

-## ADD TO POWERLEVEL10K AS PROMPT ELEMENT
+## ADD TO POWERLEVEL10K AS PROMPT ELEMENT (what is shown at every command on the right side)
 To set up iterm with p10k, follow this [tutorial](https://gist.github.com/kevin-smets/8568070)

 Open iterm and run